energysistem/manuals/39929-BT3Plus/en/06-main_functions.md

 Use the button (1) to turn on / off your device.

 To turn on you device, press button (1) for 3 seconds and you will see the LED indicator (6) flashing blue.
-You will hear a welcome sound in your device, which means that it is turned on.
+You will hear a welcome sound, which means that it is turned on.

 To turn off your device, press button (1) again for 3 seconds and you will hear a goodbye sound in your device.
 The LED indicator (6) will flash once in red color and will turn off.